BladeRunnerJS/scaling-js-apps/services/input_services.md

 The fact that there's a `listener` object being passed in tells you that this is an asynchronous call.
 In JavaScript there are a number of ways to listen for callbacks.
-We've found that although passing in listeners that have to implement contracts (in the same way as services) can be a bit more effort, it can result in a much more robust solution.
+We've found that although passing in listeners that have to implement contracts (in the same way as services do) can be a bit more effort, it can result in a much more robust solution.
 There are of course times where passing in a `function` will be fine.